Is Contested or Uncontested Divorce Right For Me?

 A contested divorce may take staggering financial expenditures, combined with mental and emotional exhaustion.
 Between attorney fees, splitting of assets and retirement accounts, and factoring in child and spousal support, a contested divorce can typically cost tens of thousands of dollars, involve more hearings, time commitments, and result in greater hostility between the parties.
 In the process of settling you may also lose some of your bargaining power over the divorce process due to the strenuous efforts to fight against the other party rather than work with them.
 Due to the nature of family law, the more hostile and contested a divorce is will result in uncertainty for how the case will resolve.
 This is due to inherent bias in the court system, emotions taking hold of the parties, and a wide variety of issues that are sometimes unforeseeable.
 Additionally, it may be extremely inconvenient for you if a judge’s ruling results in a negative impact on your daily life.
 Ultimately, you could feel that you have little influence over how your case will resolve.
 In an unpredictable environment, it is often difficult to predict a contested divorce’s outcome, so knowing all your options is important.

-Pro of a contested divorce
+Pro of a contested Divorce in Washington

 In many cases there may be a valid reason to pursue a contested divorce.
 Some concerns that may prompt a contested divorce include protecting the interests of your children, hidden assets, and other factors like poor treatment within the marriage that may negatively affect a certain party.
 In filing a contested divorce a judge may rule in your favor to grant certain requests that otherwise may have not been settled in an uncontested divorce.
 However, filing a contested divorce also poses many risks and no guarantee of success which can lead to a win some-lose some situation.